zdravkov/kendo-docs/getting-started/dataviz/diagram/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Overview of the Diagram widget in Kendo UI DataViz
+page_title: Overview of the Diagram widget in Kendo UI DataViz
 description: How to create a diagram, add diagram elements, change properties, an overview of the widget's major features.
-nav_position: 1
+position: 1
 ---

 # Kendo Diagramming Overview